mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

   --target-tags="$VM_TAGS"
 ```

-Then, deploy a GCE VM with the `http-server` tag:
+Then, deploy your GCE VM with the `http-server` tag:

 ```bash
 VM_NAME="flask-demo-app-vm"